choval/async/README.md

 // $end == $start+2;
 ```

+A second float parameter is a timeout in seconds, defaults to no timeout.

+A third float parameter is the interval at which to check, defaults to 0.01 secs.
+A low interval will consume much more CPU.

 ### async

 Have a piece of blocking code that you need to run in async?